Gigabyte GeForce RTX 5060 Gaming OC

 Main Differences

-• The GPU turbo speed is 2595 MHz on Gigabyte GeForce RTX 5060 Gaming OC and 2550 MHz on Zotac Gaming GeForce RTX 5060 AMP.
+• GPU turbo clock speed is 2595 MHz on the Gigabyte GeForce RTX 5060 Gaming OC and 2550 MHz on the Zotac Gaming GeForce RTX 5060 AMP.

-• The floating-point performance is 19.93 TFLOPS on Gigabyte GeForce RTX 5060 Gaming OC and 19.58 TFLOPS on Zotac Gaming GeForce RTX 5060 AMP.
+• Floating-point performance is 19.93 TFLOPS on the Gigabyte GeForce RTX 5060 Gaming OC and 19.58 TFLOPS on the Zotac Gaming GeForce RTX 5060 AMP.

-• The Gigabyte GeForce RTX 5060 Gaming OC has RGB lighting, while the Zotac Gaming GeForce RTX 5060 AMP does not.
+• RGB lighting is present on the Gigabyte GeForce RTX 5060 Gaming OC but not available on the Zotac Gaming GeForce RTX 5060 AMP.

 Specs Comparison